 - Sunday, 12 May: Mother’s Day

 - Sunday, 16 June: Father’s Day

-- Sunday, 27 October : Clocks go back one hour (DST ends).
+- Sunday, 27 October: Clocks go back one hour as daylight saving time (DST) ends

 Shops closed in the Netherlands